 There may be a hereditary tendency for some people to develop polyps.
 This may be due to the way their genes cause their mucosa to react to inflammation.

-Nasal polyps are soft, painless growths inside the nasal passage.
-They often occur in the area where the upper sinuses drain into the nose (where the eyes, nose, and cheekbones meet).
-You may not even know that you have polyps because they lack sensation.
+Nasal polyps are soft, painless growths inside the nasal passages.
+They often occur in the area where the upper sinuses drain into your nose (where your eyes, nose, and cheekbones meet).
+You may not even know that you have polyps because they lack nerve sensation.

 Polyps can grow large enough to block your nasal passages, resulting in chronic congestion.
 Symptoms can include:

 - a sensation that your nose is blocked

 - postnasal drip, which is when excess mucus runs down the back of your throat

 - nasal congestion

 - a feeling of pressure in your forehead or face

 Pain or headaches may also occur if there’s a sinus infection in addition to the polyp.